xregistry/spec/core/spec.md

   the `versions` collection itself
 - the serialization of the `labels` attribute is split into separate HTTP headers (one per label name)
+- any non-scalar attribute (aside from `labels`), for example arrays or objects, MUST NOT be serialized as HTTP headers due to their complexity.
+  Instead, clients wishing to retrieve or update those values MUST use the `?meta` APIs and use the HTTP body to serialize their values

 Resources include the following common attributes: